guillempla/catalan-elections-forecasting/README.md

 This project is a data pipeline to download, clean, and transform Catalan Elections data.
 It is currently a work in progress.

+This is part of my master's thesis in Data Science at UOC.

+## Abstract

+This master's thesis explores the influence of spatial context in improving electoral forecasts using machine learning models, focusing on the Catalan elections.
+The main objective is to demonstrate whether incorporating the electoral spatial context at the census section level can increase the accuracy of predictive models.
+The employed methodology models the dataset as a spatio-temporal problem, utilizing data from previous elections, including voting percentages, economic and demographic variables, as well as the average voting percentage of adjacent census sections.
+Various machine learning models have been tested, such as Linear Regression, decision trees, k-nearest neighbors, and XGBoost.
+The results prove that it is feasible to use these algorithms to predict elections, and that variables from adjacent sections significantly improve the quality of the models.
+The implications of this study are relevant to the field of electoral forecasting, providing valuable insights into the Catalan political dynamics and offering a powerful tool for electoral planning and strategy.

 ## Getting Started

 To get started with this project, clone the repository and install the necessary dependencies listed in the `requirements.txt` file.